firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-02.md

 ## First time set up

-Once you do these steps once, you can jump right ahead to **TODO: link to lower part of lesson** if you need a referesher in the daily workflow of working on a Gitpod assignment and gettng feedback.
+Once you do these steps once, you can jump right ahead to the [daily workflow below](https://learn.firstdraft.com/lessons/29#daily-workflow){:target="_blank"} if you need a referesher in the daily workflow of working on a Gitpod assignment and gettng feedback.

 ### Join GitHub